antstorm/proposals/ruby/phase-1.md

 ```

 While probably a bit too simple for an average use-case, this is the first thing that most engineers
-will be looking at when considing using Temporal at their companies.
+will be looking at when considering using Temporal at their companies.
 Hence the simplicity and a
 cheeky attempt to make a good first impression.